gudzpoz/luajava/docs/console.md

 We bundle several examples with the console JAR, which you may obtain using `require`.

-1. `require('luajava.ansiThreadedHelloWorld.lua')`: A simple Hello World with Java threads and Ansi printing.
+1. `require('luajava.ansiThreadedHelloWorld')`: A simple Hello World with Java threads and Ansi printing.
 2. `require('luajava.awtTest')()`: Sets up an AWT frame to execute Lua commands.
 3. `require('luajava.simpleLuaFile')`: Executes a simple Lua file.
 4. `require('luajava.swingTest')()`: Sets up a Swing frame to execute Lua commands.